Shadow-of-Colossus/Firefox-CSS/README.md

 This gives Firefox an older style appearance with security enhanced features in the identity box and location bar, it should work fine in v73.

+The first line in the userChrome.css file changes between the rounded and square styles.

 I suugest you install a Firefox the like Black Abstract Fox... https://addons.mozilla.org/en-US/firefox/addon/black-abstract-fox/

 You should install javascript functionality, here is how you do it....https://github.com/xiaoxiaoflood/firefox-scripts